HallaSurvivor/Blog/_posts/2025-04-01-analytic-combinatorics-example.md

   - sage
 ---

-TODO: change the name of this file, as well as the name of the associated folder, to match the new title.

 Another day, another blog post that starts with
 "I was on mse the other day...".
 This time, someone asked [an interesting question][8] amounting to "how many *unordered* rooted